5 From Tables to Lists

 Note that the questions we originally asked were slightly different: we didn’t ask for the tallest height but the tallest person, or likewise the most most-played song.
 Because we’ve stripped the heights and counts of their surrounding context, we can no longer tell which person or song these values correspond to.
 For that, we have to go back to the table.

 Do you see how we can use the values above, like most-played-count or shortest-height, to obtain the corresponding songs or people?

 tallest-people = sieve people using height: height = tallest-height end most-played-songs = sieve playlist using play-count: play-count = most-played-count end

-pcs = extract play-count from songs end most-played-count = list-max(pcs) keep-if playlist using play-count: play-count = most-played-count end
+pcs = extract play-count from songs end most-played-count = max(pcs) keep-if playlist using play-count: play-count = most-played-count end

-hts = extract height from people end tallest-height = list-max(hts) keep-if people using height: height = tallest-height end
+hts = extract height from people end tallest-height = max(hts) keep-if people using height: height = tallest-height end

 Implement all the other statistical questions posed in Basic Statistical Questions.